-But what are nightshade vegetables?
+But what are nightshade vegetables anyways?

 You might ask yourself what nightshades are.
 They are a whole group of vegetables that belong in the family of the Solanaceae.
 They can be tricky and inflammatory for some, especially those with an autoimmune disease.
 Potatoes, tomatoes, peppers, eggplant and spices such as paprika, chili powder, cayenne example belong into that category.

 I had to make a lot of adjustments to make this Aloo Gobi recipe AIP friendly.
 Again if none of those are an issue for you feel free to adapt the recipe to your liking.
 You can find homemade replacements for curry powder in the notes below the recipe.
-One of them is AIP elimination phase compliant and the other one is nightshade-free for those of us that have been able to reintroduce seed based spices successfully.
+One of them is AIP elimination phase compliant and the other one is nightshade-free for those of us who have been able to reintroduce seed based spices successfully.